Sign In Register

 Is Fredonia a Good Place to Live?

-Based on current data, Fredonia receives an overall livability score of 4.4 out of 5.0, earning a grade of A. Key strengths include low unemployment, a highly educated population, affordable housing, a low poverty rate.
-Areas to be aware of include below-average incomes, high obesity rates.
-Fredonia stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Fredonia receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
+Key strengths include low unemployment, low crime rates, a highly educated population, affordable housing.
+Areas to be aware of include a high uninsured rate, below-average incomes, high obesity rates.
+Fredonia offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs